 - Tape – broken tents, wellies etc just happen!

-Go Green with eco-friendly essentials
+Go green by packing eco-friendly essentials

 Glastonbury Festival has a great reputation for trying to be as sustainable as possible, but it can only really achieve that if its festival-goers do their part.
 And, for the first time, its organisers have banned the use of single use plastic, meaning having reusable bottle/cups is more important than ever.
 Here’s a few things you can take to Glastonbury Festival to be a more eco-friendly attendee: